No plan survives contact with the enemy.

 Variety is the spice of life.
 Some companies create premium offers; targeted at consumers who are willing to pay more for the added qualities.
 Differentiation is a marketing strategy that attracts a segment of the market who value distinction.
 Some companies maintain two or more product/ service varieties.
 If patronage is low for premium products, revenue from the sale of other varieties will make up for the shortfall.
 To concentrate on premium offers alone, a company must do thorough research to validate customer willingness to pay more.

 Focus on your strengths, not your weaknesses.
 Some organizations have used “Niching” to tough it out in the face of fierce competition.
 They rely on the evidence that man at some point in time craves for affiliation and recognition.
 These organizations identify their brand with a particular group, then they focus on satisfying this group.
 They further channel their resources to capture and harness the market that this group controls.

 Mergers and Acquisition

 “It takes two flints to make a fire” – Louisa May Alcott.
 Successful organizations merge with similar organizations to enjoy strengths that they don’t have, share obligations, and harness the opportunities that abound.
-Blue chips sometimes acquire startups to avoid competition.
+While others acquire other firms like startups to avoid competition.